Danver97/RedisBroker/README.md

 After processing the event, the event is deleted from the *processingList*.

-In case of processing failure or microservice's instace failure the event will be reinserted in the *publishedList* and another instace will process it.
+In case of processing failure or microservice's instace failure the event will be reinserted in the *publishedList* and another instance will process it.

 This is achieved because on the *processingNotification* event, each instance of the microservice register a new timeout of 100ms (for now it's an arbitrary value, it will be customizable).
 After that if the processing event is still in the *processingList* will be atomically removed and reinserted at the front of the *publishedList*.
-During the remove and reinsert a new *eventPublished* redis event is raised atomically so that other microservice instances are notified.
+During the removing and reinsertion a new *eventPublished* redis event is raised atomically so that other microservice instances are notified.

 ## Todo
 - More detailed informations on APIs.